fluencelabs/examples/aqua-examples/vrfun/README.md

-# Verifiable Random Function With Marine
+# Verifiable Random Function With Marine And Aqua

 ## Overview